hashkat/hashkat/docs/keywords.md

 usage for defining the follow rate is the exact same as the agent add rate.
 See link for further implementation details.

 ####follow model
+A framework inputted into the simulation that dictates how agents generally connect with one another.
+There are currently 6 follow models within #k@: random, twiter suggest, agent, preferential agent, hashtag, and twitter.

 ####follow_model
-**(type: string)** Currently, there are 6 follow methods implemented in the software; ‘random’, ‘agent’, ‘twitter_suggest’, ‘preferential_agent’, ‘hashtag’, and ‘twitter’; to use a follow model simply type in
+**(type: string)** The variable which determines what follow model the simulation will be running.To use a follow model simply type in

 follow_model: random